Staffing Process: Definition, Key Steps, and Its Importance

 Before hiring, companies must assess:

-• Talent demand vs. supply—Are the right candidates available in the market?
+- Talent demand vs. supply—Are the right suitable candidates available in the market?

-Staffing deployment strategies ensure that resources are allocated efficiently across departments.
+Staffing deployment strategies ensure that manpower requirements are allocated efficiently across departments.

-Before hiring, companies define job roles, responsibilities, and skill requirements.
+Before hiring, companies define job requirement, responsibilities, and skills and knowledge needed.
 A well-structured job description helps attract the right candidates and sets clear expectations.

-The staffing and recruiting phase involves attracting candidates through job postings, employee referrals, recruitment agencies, and digital platforms.
+The selection process involves attracting candidates through job postings, employee referrals, recruitment agencies, and digital platforms.
 Companies use various tools, such as Applicant Tracking Systems (ATS), to streamline this process.

 Candidates undergo assessments, interviews, and background checks to evaluate their skills and cultural fit.
-Organisations adopt data-driven approaches to minimise bias and enhance hiring accuracy.
+Organisations adopt data-driven approaches to reduce waste, minimise bias and enhance hiring accuracy.

 A candidate’s first 90 days can determine long-term retention.